davidtstill/Sentiment_Analysis_DJIA/README.md

 # Columbia Fintech Bootcamp - Project 2
-*Assignment - Create a Machine Learning Model*
+*Assignment - Use Jupyter, Google Colab, or AWS SageMaker to prepare a training and testing dataset and to train the machine-learning model.*

-# Analyzing Sentiment Analysis to Predict the Direction of the Dow Jones Industrial Average
+# Performing Sentiment Analysis to Predict the Direction of the Dow Jones Industrial Average

 ## Team Members:
 - David Still